 |

+Well there you go folks.
+A sarcastic one-liner yet again.
+"Very convincing, lol", with no comment on why it is not convincing or in fact any content at all.
 If you're getting frustrated by an idiot, don't forget that there our others out here reading your stuff and learning a lot and really appreciating it.
 So thank you.

 |

-zaius137 Member (Idle past 2200 days) Posts: 407 Joined: |
+zaius137 Member (Idle past 3660 days) Posts: 407 Joined: |

-Now was that so hard… I knew you could do it.
+Now was that so hard I knew you could do it.

 quote: What Son has just presented will not be a point of contention with me (even though I have some questions).
 What he has failed to mention is that the field (cosmological constant) is evolving with time in accordance with the BB history.
-You can calculate a cosmological constant for any epoch, but nothing the Standard model has presented actually demonstrates a realistic modeling for “dark energy” and its variance (also no WIMPS found for dark matter).
+You can calculate a cosmological constant for any epoch, but nothing the Standard model has presented actually demonstrates a realistic modeling for dark energy and its variance (also no WIMPS found for dark matter).
 Why does the dark energy change over time?
-I am still getting an additional reply ready… Very exciting.
+I am still getting an additional reply ready Very exciting.
 Edited by zaius137, : No reason given.
 Edited by zaius137, : No reason given.

 |

-zaius137 Member (Idle past 2200 days) Posts: 407 Joined: |
+zaius137 Member (Idle past 3660 days) Posts: 407 Joined: |

-quote: I am sarcastic, provoking isn’t it….
-Well I guess if the expectation is not met by results, QFT can just adjust a parameter… no big deal.
+quote: I am sarcastic, provoking isn’t it.
+Well I guess if the expectation is not met by results, QFT can just adjust a parameter no big deal.
 Your a smart participant and this is your field, explain why the expectation might not be met and what parameter might need tweaking.
-Keep it simple because you are talking to a “zero spinning Bozo living in a field”.
-Just a quick side point… CERN is a statistical engine, no sharp peaks for particles is necessary.
+Keep it simple because you are talking to a zero spinning Bozo living in a field.
+Just a quick side point CERN is a statistical engine, no sharp peaks for particles is necessary.
 What you can not obtain with a million collisions you can obtain with ten trillion collisions.
 I do have a rudimentary understanding of statistical analysis as used in computational programing (a past life).
 Statistics can smear results that are not separated by significant deviations (that may be an objective in some models).
 That is just the nature of the beast, although it also depends on the statistical modeling.
 This might be an explanation why Fermilab was not particularly interested in the 125GeV mass.
-The claim was at the time that there “was a lot going on there”.
+The claim was at the time that there was a lot going on there.
 I remember the reports well as I followed all the blogs with great interest.
 Just be prepared that one day this entire find might come to nought.

 |

-zaius137 Member (Idle past 2200 days) Posts: 407 Joined: |
+zaius137 Member (Idle past 3660 days) Posts: 407 Joined: |

-quote: You need to read more my friend.
-It is somewhat less than a TOE. quote: I take the “naive” application to mean an application of QFT to the large scale universe and gravity.
-Stars are not excitations of universal fields, as Son would have it.
-Imagine what a proof for star formation or black hole formation would look like from the standard model (QFT).
-You started this thread on a outrageous view developed from the standard model.
-Does anyone believe black holes don’t exist?
-If they do not come about in stars, how could there be so many in the universe? quote: The first assumption of the particle/field principle is that the decays actually reflect a particle (this my be beyond scientific proof).
+quote: The first assumption of the particle/field principle is that the decays actually reflect a particle (this my be beyond scientific proof).
 Maybe the decay products that are observed are not indicative of a particle at all.
 Furthermore, these decays are assumed to be a zero spin boson in the case of a Higgs, that assumption is yet to be proved first, then the Higgs needs to be shown to impart mass to gage bosons.
 There is no other particle that acts like a Higgs is supposed to act, this is new ground.
 Yet the particle detected is still just another decay at this point, some research says this is a Higgs by statistical conformation, skeptics maintain the Higgs could still be a doublet impostor.
 If it is a Higgs, what does it answer, the mass it does explain seems arbitrary to the particle.
 How many other mechanisms are required to explain the occurrence of mass of normal matter and black hole mass?
 The Higgs does not answer the preceding questions at all.
 You might say, well you believe in black holes right, they can not be seen directly.
-This may be true, but black holes do not just blink into and out of existence (too fast to observe) that to me is nonsense. quote: To my frustration we have not reached the meat of this discussion… Yet.
+This may be true, but black holes do not just blink into and out of existence (too fast to observe) that to me is nonsense.

 |